-Chairman and Managing Director of Raymond Limited talks about making a complete lifestyle switch in order to take part in competitive racing
+Chairman and Managing Director of Raymond Limited, Gautam Singhania, talks about making a complete lifestyle switch in order to take part in competitive racing

 Last year, Chairman and Managing Director of Raymond Limited, Gautam Singhania, made waves after finishing on the podium in the Coppa Shell category of the Ferrari Finali Mondiali race at Abu Dhabi's Yas Marina circuit.

 Gautam Singhania unveils the design of his car for the upcoming Ferrari Challenge yesterday

 Come April 18, Singhania will again make history by becoming the first Indian to race in the Ferrari Challenge Europe Championship 2015, which culminates with the Ferrari Finali Mondiali race.